Kirtinarayan Basu

 Kirtinarayan Basu (কীর্তিনারায়ণ বসু; r.
 1668), also spelt Kirti Narayan Basu, was the eleventh raja of medieval Chandradwip, a zamindari which covered much of the Barisal Division of present-day Bangladesh.

 Background

-Kirtinarayan Basu was born in the 17th-century to an aristocratic Bengali Kayastha family in the Madhabpasha Palace of Chandradwip, which had become a feudal territory of the Mughal Empire following the defeat of his father, Ramchandra Basu, against the forces of Islam Khan I in 1611.
+Kirtinarayan Basu was born in the 17th-century to an aristocratic Bengali Kulin Kayastha Basu family in the Madhabpasha Palace of Chandradwip, which had become a feudal territory of the Mughal Empire following the defeat of his father, Ramchandra Basu, against the forces of Islam Khan I in 1611.
 His mother, Vimala, was the first wife of Ramchandra Basu and the daughter of Raja Pratapaditya of Jessore.

 Reign

 Kirtinarayan became the Raja of Chandradwip following the death of his father, Ramchandra.
 Shortly after his accession, Chandradwip's Portuguese military commander, João Geri, launched a rebellion with 10,000 soldiers.
 Kirtinarayan rallied the supporting remnants of the army and a three-day battle occurred between the two forces in Ballabhpur.
 Many of Chandradwip's Portuguese soldiers were killed and Geri subsequently fled the Bakla region.

 As a result of Portuguese betrayal, Kirtinarayan reorganised the Chandradwip army and supported the Mughal governor Shaista Khan in his campaign to subdue Portuguese and Magh (Arakanese) pirates in the Bay of Bengal.
 To protect Chandradwip from Magh-Portuguese attacks, Kirtinarayan constructed several forts in his territory.
 A fort was constructed in the village of Jagua (east of the Kalijira river) and the Raipur fort (west of the Kalijira) that was constructed by his father was repaired.
 He constructed a moat in Koterdon where he stationed troops, and also constructed some new forts in Shahbazpur.

 Kirtinarayan also contributed to the development of education in the Bakla region by establishing schools in Madhabpasha, Guthia, Hosenpur, Narayanpur, Khalisakotha, Shikarpur, Nalchira, Gaila and other areas.